erdmkbc/Machine-Learning-Tutorial/README.md

 *Using three regression models because 'price' feature is continuous label*

 ##### Content
+* Data analysis
   * Average price by years
   * Transmision type by years
   * Fuel types by years
   * Model types by years
   * Avarage MPG by years
   * Avarage Engine Size by years
   * General display of numerical features by year
 * ML Preprocessing
   * Obtain train and test spliting process
   * Encoding categorical features for learning processes
   * Used to Label encoder.
   * Train and test split
 * Learning Time !
   * Linear Regression
+    * Learnin curve
   * Decision tree regressor
+    * Learnin curve
   * Random Forest regressor
-* Compare the regressions's r2 score
+    * Learning curve

 # Cancer data
 *The data, has cancer cells feature where feature in below and trying to diagnose in dependent of feauture.*